GillyRabutTsurwa/cssgrid-with-netninja/notes.md

-## Aligning & Justifying Items
+## Aligning & Justifying Items - Part 2
-- learnt how to align and justify items in a grid container both collectively (in the grid parent declaration) using align-items and justify-items
-- also learnt how to do this individually, per grid item, using align-self & justify-self
-- align-items is used for vertical alignment whereas justify is used for horizontal alignment
+- *align* and *justify* can be combined with the *place* keyword, voici ce que je veux dire:
+- align-items + justify-items = place-items
+- align-self + justify-self = place-self

+même celui-ci, que j'utilise très rarement

+- align-content + justify-content = place-content

+- having discovered this, i made this new commit to introduce this keyword upon replacing the instances of *align* and *justify*
+- this is very useful and i will be using this frequently